Auccuatt/AnCasino/README.md

 The last update (v1.4.1.2) is now redundant, as this update (v1.4.2) should now be working and you shouldn't be getting those errors anymore.
 And don't worry, this line of code will not delete your worlds, what it does is it checks if the world exists and if it doesn't it creates a new world to put those slots in, and it loads it regardless.

 I actually tested this before releasing this as I don't want people's servers getting deleted unintentionally.
-If you want those weird situations where you want a fresh world with the slots in the same location (which I don't know why you would want that lol), when you find the location of the slot machine, MAKE sure the controller (the button you press to "roll it") is a note block, if it's not use world guard to change it into one, and then the slot will behave as it was created with commands.
+If you want those weird situations where you want a fresh world with the slots in the same location (which I don't know why you would want that lol), when you find the location of the slot machine, MAKE sure the controller (the button you press to "roll it") is a note block, if it's not use world edit to change it into one, and then the slot will behave as it was created with commands.

 Note: This loads EVERY world that each slot machine is in at the start of the server, use /casino reload from now on, DON'T reload the server.